I can't answer some questions, need to revise my bio lesson..haha

 Prof. Rebecca Reynolds @ the British Heart Foundation Centre for Cardiovascular Sciences, the University of Edinburgh

 Favourite thing to do in my job: Arranging my experiment photos, linking evidence like Sherlock Holmes, brainstorming!
 Yeay!

-I wonder what’s the effect of being obese and stressed during pregnancy to the children when they grow up, the mechanism behind it, and how best to limit what’s harmful.
+My Work: I wonder what’s the effect of being obese and stressed during pregnancy to the children when they grow up, the mechanism behind it, and how best to limit what’s harmful.

 My work can be summed in this cool phrase: “in utero programming“.
 In utero means “within the mother’s womb”.
 The programming, just like a computer program, is the modification of the gene to reach certain outcome.
 I am not looking at genetic defect, which is inherited, but rather how our genes are modified by the environmental factors during pregnancy.

 When we are still within our mother’s womb, our genes are very “plastic” and therefore are quite prone to environmental disturbance.
 There are thousands of this harmful factors, and not all of them are well studied.
 I am investigating 2 major public health problems that are seemingly unrelated: obesity and mental health problem such as anxiety and depression.